 This web page shows only a small excerpt of our Megginns research.
-Another 97 words (7 lines of text) covering the years 137 and 1379 are included under the topic Early Megginns History in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) covering the years 137 and 1379 are included under the topic Early Megginns History in all our PDF Extended History products and printed products wherever possible.

 Megginns Spelling Variations